jsambrook/common-sense/_posts/2024-10-20-assertion-checking-for-denali.md

 should behave.
 If an assertion fails, it means one of our fundamental assumptions was wrong."

-Marco nodded approvingly.
+Marco nodded in aggreement.
 "Well put, Sarah.
 In an ideal world, assertion failures should almost never happen in the field.
 If they do, it means something significant and unexpected has occurred."